-According to the DVSA, the average learner driver will need approximately 40 hours of tuition in order to pass their driving test and depending on how consistently they have lessons, this could take anywhere from a week to a year to complete.
+According to the DVSA, on average, you’ll need roughly 40 hours of driving lessons to pass your driving test.
+Depending on how consistently you take your lessons, this could take anywhere from a week to a year to complete.
 Learner drivers who are intent on learning to drive and passing their test in the shortest possible time, often opt for an intensive driving course which normally last anywhere from between a few days to a few weeks.

 What is an Intensive Driving Course